WSDOT/PGSuper/devdocs/Architecture.md

 WSDOT Agent | Provides Washington State DOT specific reports.

 The TxDOT Agent is implemented in the TxDOTAgent project.
 This project also contains implementations for other TxDOT extensions to PGSuper and BridgeLink include the TxDOT CAD Exporter and the TOGA application.

+Third-parties can also create extension agents for PGSuper - see \ref extensibility "Extensibility" for an overview of Extension Agents and the other PGSuper/PGSplice extension mechanisms.

 # PGSuper Support Libraries
 The PGSuper Agents depend on several support libraries.